Arizer Extreme Q Vaporizer Review

 - The displayed temperature is the temperature of the heating core, not the area where your herb sits.
 We realize this is only a minor issue, but it may confuse some people.

-We would recommend the Arizer Extreme Q to both the vaporizing newbie and enthusiast.
+I would recommend the Arizer Extreme Q to both the vaporizing beginner and the enthusiast.
 When you compare the Extreme Q to the Volcano purely based on their balloon capabilities, I would have to say that the Volcano takes the crown.
 However, this is a conversation for another day.
-In reality, this vaporizer is more than half the price of the Volcano and the vapor quality could be mistaken in a blind taste test (I did it once).
+In reality, this vaporizer is less than half the price of the Volcano and the vapor quality could be mistaken in a blind taste test (I did it once).
 Not to mention, the ability to use the whip when you don’t feel like waiting around for a bag (or want to pack an elbow pack) scores some more points for the Extreme Q.

 I even found a portable battery pack that will allow you to take your Extreme Q everywhere with you.
 Bags-to-go anyone?